Azure/vm-scale-sets/preview/zones/readme.md

 </a>

 ### Zone redundant
 A _zone-redundant_ scale set is a scale set that is spread across more than one availablity zone.
+The VMs are evenly distributed between the zones.

 ![Zone redundant VM scale set diagram](./img/zone_redundant_vmss.png)